HarvielArcilla/Baybayin-model-for-16px/README.md

-# Baybayin model for 16px
+# baybayin model for 16px
  Machine Learning Model for Identifying Traditional Tagalog Baybayin Characters

 This model is a small personal project to designed to bring attention to precolonial